Find a quiet place to relax and sip homemade sparkling raspberry lemonade pressé slowly with your friends and family.

 Bring the water and stevia to a simmer.
 Stir so that the stevia dissolves completely.
 Then let it cool to room temperature.

 Place the raspberries in your blender or food processor.
 I put them right in my Vitamix and process them until smooth.
-Strain the raspberries through a fine-mesh strainer over a bowl.
-Then mix with the sweetened water and stir well.

 Next squeeze the juice from the lemons.
 My old citrus juicer recently broke, so I just bought this new electric juicer.
 It sure beats squeezing a whole bunch of lemons by hand.